WersV/psychology-specialist-website-vue/src/README.md

-### This is simple website for psychology specialist
+### This is simple website for psychology specialists